sonjaek/fullstack-exercises/tutorial-notes/javascript-notes.md

   - The properties of an object are referenced by using the "dot" notation, or by using brackets.
   - Variables with whitespaces require bracket notation (in addition to quotation marks).
 - Objects in JavaScript can have methods of their own.
+  - More on object methods can be found here: https://fullstackopen.com/en/part1/java_script#object-methods-and-this
+  - Not an important topic on the course.

 #### Functions
 - Basic syntax of an arrow function:<br>